NASIG

 Internet Archive (IA)

-LOCKSS (Lots of Copies, Keep Stuff Safe)
+LOCKSS (Lots of Copies, Keep Stuff Safe) Community of Services

 Global LOCKSS Network (GLN)

-Private LOCKSS Network (PLN)
+Private LOCKSS Networks (PLN)

 CLOCKSS